lalisalala/Music/README.md

 Then run the GUI.py.
 A simple Graphical User Interface will pop up.
 Please make sure you select an existing .wav file before transcribing.
 After transcribing you can press the other buttons, to try out the improvisation skills.

-When your Python Code says, that there was an error, you have to restart this GUI, as this GUI will continue, even though an error occurred.
+When Python says, that there was an error, you have to restart this GUI, as this GUI will continue, even though an error occurred.

 ### FYI
 This project is in its prime and far from being fully developed yet.
 It is a simple, fun tool to play around with.
+Since the developers of Magenta are still very actively updating their GitHub, this program will most probably show some deprecation warnings.
 The algorithm for note detection might not always be 100% accurate.
 If errors occur, feel free to leave a comment on this GitLab.
 I will be trying to frequently update this GitLab.